simeononsecurity/simeononsecurity.ch/content/articles/safe-social-media-practices-and-protecting-your-privacy-online/index.en.md

 ## use privacy settings

 Most social media platforms offer **privacy settings** that allow you to control the visibility of your personal information and posts.
 You need to take advantage of these settings to protect your privacy.
-Let's take a look at the privacy settings for some popular platforms:
+Here's the privacy settings for some popular platforms:

 - **LinkedIn**: LinkedIn provides several privacy options to control who can view your profile, connections, and activity.
 You can adjust these settings by visiting the [LinkedIn Privacy Settings](https://www.linkedin.com/psettings/privacy) page.